OWASP/Python-Honeypot/CONTRIBUTING.md

 ## Adding a Module

-OWASP Python Honeypot currently supports 7 modules namely FTP - strong and weak password, SSH - strong and weak password , HTTP - basic auth strong passsword and basic auth weak password and ICS honeypot module.
+OWASP Python Honeypot currently supports multiple types of protocols with different types and modules for various purposes like getting credentials, network events, files, honeypot events, and custom data coming from each module.

-### To add a new module on can create a new folder inside the modules directory of the project.
+### To add a new protocol on can create a new folder inside the /OWASP-Honeypot/modules directory of the project.

-### Set up module files
+### Set up protocol files
-Each module has an init.py file  which has the module category configuration, below shown is the template for the same.
+Each protocol has an \_\_init_\_\.py file  which has the category configuration, below shown is the template for the same.
 ```
 def category_configuration():
     """